 Due to a significant increase in demand for our service and a high volume of outstanding calls, Parent to Parent will be temporarily closed to new enquiries.
-Please contact us when we re-open from 17th May.
 Thank you in advance for your patience and understanding.

 Parent to Parent is a confidential telephone service providing emotional support to parents and carers of autistic adults or children.
 The service is provided by trained parent volunteers who are all parents of an autistic adult or child.

 "Wonderful personal advice that was so much appreciated and valued.
 Thanks to their support I don’t feel as isolated and alone and have ideas to support my child."

 "Really powerful to make a connection and swap experiences with another parent.
 Helped me feel less alone."

 “I feel more positive and hopeful.
 I can see a way forward.”

 provide an impartial listening ear